 Unlike most coffee chains, speciality coffee shops offer a variety of coffee types and beans from all over the world.

-The coffee beans have been grown at the perfect altitude, at the best time of year, in the best soil, and picked just at the right time when they’re at their absolute best.
+These beans have been grown at the perfect altitude, at the best time of year, in the best soil, and picked just at the right time when they’re at their absolute best.

 This harvesting method results in tasty, delicious coffee.

-Barista and quality grader Will Nye has been working with speciality coffee for 5 years at Marmadukes Café Deli in Sheffield.
+Barista and quality grader Will Nye has been working with speciality coffee for five years at Marmadukes Café Deli in Sheffield.
 Marmadukes’ coffee has an average score of 85, which grades it as ‘excellent’.

 According to Mr Nye, quality isn’t the only good reason for choosing speciality coffee over coffee chains:

 “The ethical standpoint is the main thing for me.
 I think it’s important to support independent shops, because at least here you know the farmers have gotten a better price for their goods.”

 — Marmadukes (@MarmadukesCafe) April 13, 2016

 Many companies have made it their duty to support sustainable and traceable farming.
 One of them is the Berlin based company The Barn – one of Europe’s leading speciality roasters.

 By paying “premium prices” they also join the fight against the exploitation of coffee farmers – a major issue in third world countries.